Sunday, 28 September 2025

 Mass stranding of Cachalots in Japan

 2025, July 29.
 Japan, Tateyama City, Chiba Prefecture, Eastern Japan.
 A mass stranding of four Cachalots (sperm whales).
 Contrary to reports on social media, the whales came ashore before the earthquake.
-See: July 21 Fireball, over Kouzushima Island in Izu_islands 110km SW of the stranding.
+A woman walking her dog located the whales, and the first phone call to police was made around 1800, 14.5 hours before the earthquake.
+See: July 21 Fireball, over Kouzushima Island in the Izu Islands 110km SW of the stranding.
 Will update further fireball data and images.

 Sunday, 27 July 2025